×

 25. I look forward to our next meeting — 次回お会いするのを楽しみにしております

-This expression is a formal and respectful way to say goodbye.
-It is often used in business or professional settings to convey a positive expectation for the next encounter.
-You might use this phrase when parting ways after a meeting, conference, or any formal interaction.
+As you probably have guessed, you’ll want to use 次回お会いするのを楽しみにしております when parting ways after a meeting, conference, or any formal interaction.
 It expresses a sense of anticipation for future engagements and is suitable for conveying politeness and professionalism.

 26. Excuse me for leaving first — お先に失礼します

-It’s well known that Japanese people work long hours.
-In Western countries, there might be a mad rush to the door when it’s time to leave work, but in Japan, people will usually keep working away at their desk.
+We all know that Japanese people work long hours.
+In Western countries, there might be a mad rush to the door when it’s time to leave work—but in Japan, people usually keep working away at their desk.

 When you eventually leave the office, you can politely excuse yourself with this phrase, which literally means “excuse me for leaving first.”
-You can use just the abbreviated form お先に (おさきに, osakini) with close colleagues, but not with your boss.
+You can use the abbreviated form お先に (おさきに, osakini) with close colleagues (just not with your boss!).

 27. Thank you for your hard work — お疲れ様でした

 This phrase is the usual response said by those remaining in the office.
-There’s no real English translation, but you can think of it as something like “thank you for your hard work.”
+We don’t really have an English translation, but you can think of it as something like “thank you for your hard work.”
 In fact, you can also say it to a colleague who just told you a story about a difficult client or a time-consuming project.

 Another similar phrase you might hear is: 御苦労様でした (ごくろうさまでした, gokurousama deshita).
 It has a similar meaning to お疲れ様でした but is said to people of a lower rank than you.
 For example, a boss might say 御苦労様でした to their staff.
 In terms of politeness, you’re safer saying お疲れ様でした.